vippsas/vipps-developers/common-topics/orderid.md

 Leading zeros should be avoided, as some applications (e.g., Excel) tend to remove them, and this may cause misunderstandings.

-## Multiple sale units
+## Multiple sales units

-If you have multiple sale units, prefixing the `orderId` with the MSN for each sale unit is recommended.
+If you have multiple sales units, prefixing the `orderId` with the MSN for each sales unit is recommended.
 For example, if the MSN is `654321`, the `orderId` could be `654321-acme-shop-123-order123abc`.

 ## Multiple attempts